Food, Glorious Food

 Sharing a Meal in Porto

 In Porto, I had the pleasure of having my first meal in the Guimarães home, the family I was staying with through airbnb.
 We had some tasty meat and potatoes and vegetables, but more than the food, it was yet again, wonderful to get to know some locals and chat about their lives, hopes, and dreams…and fútbol (soccer), of course.

-Beyond all the local, tasty fish dishes and other portuguese delights, I was told I had to try this native sandwich known as the Francesinha which means something like “Little Frenchie.”
+Beyond all the local, tasty fish dishes and other Portuguese delights, I was told I had to try this native dish known as the Francesinha sandwich which means something like “Little Frenchie.”

 I Love Lunch

 The Francesinha consists of layers of bread, ham, fresh sausage, steak or roast ‘meat’ and covered with melted cheese and a hot thick tomato and beer sauce served with french fries.
 If you are wondering…I got through about one third of it.

 All I can say is: Don’t do it.
 I suppose in theory it sounded possibly interesting.
 But in reality – yikes.
 This was too much of…everything.